 Every December it seems like Will Smith is starring in an obvious Oscar-bait movie in an attempt to get nominated.
 He’s a great actor, but he takes on curious projects that only damage his career.
 From the false trailers we were given, he looked to be bringing his A-game once again.

 Unfortunately for Will Smith, this Collateral Beauty review declares this film as one of the worst movies of the year.
 I’ve never seen a movie try so hard to be sentimental and yet be so inherently mean.
 Winslet, Norton, and Pena take advantage of a grieving man in order to be better off in their lives, but the movie props these three up with overly sentimental back stories that attempts to make you try to feel for them as they make a depressed person descend close to madness.

 The only thing that saves this Collateral Beauty review from an F -grade is Will Smith’s performance.
 He really commits to the role of Howard and would’ve rendered more tears from the audience had the plot not been so fundamentally flawed.
 You really care about Howard as he goes through his troubles.
 It’s too bad that everyone else is just so damn mean.

 Everyone else is sleep walking through Collateral Beauty.
 Helen Mirren and Kate Winslet look like they couldn’t care less and are just waiting to get to cash the paycheck they are going to receive.
 The writing for this movie is so atrocious that fails to evoke any emotion from audience members.
-They should have at least tried to develop true emotion from great storytelling like Manchester By The Sea (shameless plug, but you can read my review of Manchester By The Sea here).
+They should have at least tried to develop true emotion from great storytelling like Manchester By The Sea (you can read my review of Manchester By The Sea here).
 The way the characters are written wreaks of a Nicholas Sparks novel adaptation.